 The way we make our patties is a method I learned from my uncle when I was young.
 He owned a chip truck and taught me to make patties when I was about 12 years old.
 I loved helping prep the food for the day with him and my aunt in the mornings.
 This became my summer job for years to come.

-Our patties are very simple: meat and SPG (salt, pepper and garlic).
+Our patties are very simple: meat and SPG (salt, pepper, and garlic).
 We don’t add eggs or breadcrumbs.
-Their are no fillers or binders in our burger patties.
+There are no fillers or binders in our burger patties.

 So how do we keep the patties from falling apart?